First Aid, EMS, and Instructor Development courses taught by Paramedic Educators

 homePageImage

-The student experience is at the forefront of everything that we do
+The student experience is at the forefront of everything that we do!

 We are EMS professionals, who are also college trained educators and curriculum designers

 Education is at the heart of everything that we do, so it is important to us that we do it well.
-To serve this goal, the instructors at Priority Care First Aid have completed numerous college / university level programs to strengthen their educational skills well beyond the minimum that is required.
+To serve this goal, the instructors at Priority Care have completed numerous college / university level programs to strengthen their educational skills well beyond the minimum that is required.

 Industry wide partnerships and experience